youkoutaku/youkoutaku.github.io/_posts/Control Theory/Model Predict Control/2024-10-07-LQR for Trajectory.md

 ![](/src/MPC/LQR-T.png)

-LQR, a feedback control, selects the optimal feedback gain by dynamic programming.
+>LQR, a feedback control, selects the optimal feedback gain by dynamic programming.
 However, it can not solve the optimal problem for constraint.
+{: .prompt-tip }

 ---
 ## Reference